emqx/eip/active/0038-secret-registry.md

   to a global secret only when that global secret is explicitly marked shareable.
 A global secret is tenant-invisible by default.
 Global→namespace and sibling-namespace resolution remain forbidden
+* 2026-07-24: @zmstone A stored value may be a `file://` / `env://` source reference resolved at use time (per @savonarola), so file/env-delivered secrets (Vault Agent, K8s secret volumes) are referenceable without copying plaintext into the registry — no per-source placeholder variant

 ## Abstract